The Word That Changed How I See Belonging

 Teranga.

-Maybe that’s why the word stuck.
+Maybe that’s why the word stayed with me.

 Jessica Gabrielzyk